myepes82/restaurants-interview/README.md

                     - Type: any
                     - Description: here the error is descripted

-like restaurant:
+Get all public restaurants:
-    - EndPoint: /api/restaurant/like-restaurant?restaurantId=#
+    - EndPoint: /api/restaurant/get-all?page=#&size=#
-    - Description: this endpoint allows you to like a restaurant
+    - Description: this endpoint allows get all paginated public restaurants
     - Headers:
         - Authorization:
             - Type: string
             - Description: token for allowing services access
             - Example: Bearer <token>
+    - Query Params:
+        - page:
+            - Type: number
+            - Description: the page for the pagination
+        - size:
+            - Type: number
+            - Description: the size of the pages in the paginated object
     - Body: none
     - Responses:
         - Avaliable Status code: